 The typical profile of SHIRAZ is its deep inky color, medium acidity, high tannin, full body with jammy black fruit.
 It’s a bigger, bolder version compared to Syrah.

-Learn more about the history, top regions, wine recommendations, and pairings with this post: Learn About Syrah / Shiraz.
+Learn more about the history, top regions, wine recommendations, and pairings with this in depth page about Syrah / Shiraz.